tretyakvl/landing_challenge/README.md

 # Frontend Mentor - Bookmark landing page

 A simple one-page responsive landing coded by me.
 The project uses Sass and grunt as a task-runner.
-[Link to the challange](https://beta.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
+[Preview](https://tretyakvl.github.io/landing_challenge/).